 While your budget will likely include amounts for savings and emergencies, you should always prepare for larger purchases, such as buying a car, household appliances, or even a new home.
-Plan and research these purchases before you make a financial commitment and make sure that you really know what you're getting into.
-For example: there may be additional costs above and beyond a vehicle's finance payments, or beyond your home's mortgage payments that need to be considered.
+Plan and research these purchases before you make a financial commitment and make sure that you know what you can truly afford.
+For example: there may be additional costs beyond a vehicle's finance payments, or beyond your home's mortgage payments that need to be considered.
 These can add up and put a strain on your budget.

-- Homebuying Tools – Calculators – Canadian Mortgage and Housing Corporation
+- Homebuying Calculators from the Canadian Mortgage and Housing Corporation

-- Driving Costs Calculator – Canadian Automobile Association
+- Driving Costs Calculator from the Canadian Automobile Association

-Now that you have a budget, have assessed and organized your financial situation and put a plan in place, be sure to continue a good habit of researching and looking for ways to save money and spend smarter.
+Now that you have a budget, have assessed and organized your financial situation and put a plan in place, be sure to continue looking for ways to save money and spend smarter.

-This 6-step process provides you with a basic path to improved financial security, but there is plenty more information out there.
-Your provincial or territorial government will have additional information and resources to help you along the way.
+This six-step process provides you with a basic path to improved financial security, but should you need more information, your provincial or territorial government provides resources to help you stay on track!

 Provincial and Territorial Consumer Affairs Offices